dotnet/EntityFramework.Docs/entity-framework/core/get-started/netcore/new-db-sqlite.md

 >EF uses a `__EFMigrationsHistory` table in the database to keep track of which migrations have already been applied to the database.

 > [!WARNING]
-> Migrations on SQLite do not support more complex schema changes due to limitations in SQLite itself.
+> Migrations on SQLite do not support all schema changes due to limitations in SQLite itself.
 See [SQLite Limitations](../../providers/sqlite/limitations.md)

 ## Use your model